physiopy/phys2bids/docs/contributorfile.rst

 However, if it’s an incomplete PR, please open a **Draft PR**.
 That helps us process PRs by knowing which one to have a look first - and how picky to be when doing so.
 To be merged, PRs have to:

-1. Pass all the Travis CI tests.
+1. Pass all the CircleCI tests.
 2. Have the necessary amount of approving reviews, even if you’re a long time contributor.
 You can ask one (or more) contributor to do that review, if you think they align more with the content of your PR.
 You need **one** review for documentation, tests, and small changes, and **two** reviews for bugs, refactoring and enhancements.
 3. Contain at least a unit test for your contribution, if the PR contains code (it would be better if it contains an integration or function test and all the breaking tests necessary).
 If you’re not confident about writing tests, it is possible to refer to an issue that asks for the test to be written, or another (Draft) PR that contains the tests required.